 - Origins Available:

 The surname Kintner was first found in Pomerania, where the family contributed greatly to the development of an emerging nation and would later play a large role in the political conflicts of the area.
 The family branched into many houses, many of which acquired estates and manors throughout the surrounding regions, where they played significant roles in the social and political affairs.
 Individual bearers of the name first mentioned in ancient chronicles include Arnold Cantor of Rostock in 1298, and Andreas Kanther of Stuttgart in 1498.
 The literal meaning of the name is the ecclesiastic position of cantor.

-Important Dates for the Kintner family
+Early History of the Kintner family

 This web page shows only a small excerpt of our Kintner research.
 Another 117 words (8 lines of text) covering the years 1724, 1727, and 1804 are included under the topic Early Kintner History in all our PDF Extended History products and printed products wherever possible.

 Kintner Spelling Variations

 Spelling variations of this family name include: Kanter, Canter, Kante, Cante, Kant, Cant, Kahnt, Kantt, Cantt, Kanther, Kanters, Cantor (Latin), Kantor, Kanthor, Canthor, Kanthen and many more.

 Early Notables of the Kintner family (pre 1700)